crweiner/hacktoberfest-swag-list/CONTRIBUTING.md

 Make a [fork of this repo](https://github.com/crweiner/hacktoberfest-swag-list/fork) and add the details for what company and swag you find in the [Readme.md](./README.md).

-We are using a very simple langage called Markdown to format this list.
+We are using a very simple language called Markdown to format this list.
 It's basically a way to make things look pretty without having to use a rich text editor.
-Please familarize yourself with Markdown [using this handly cheat sheet provided by GitHub](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)
+Please familiarize yourself with Markdown [using this handy cheat sheet provided by GitHub](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)

 If you are adding a new company, be sure to add your company in two places: